ngrogg/dotfiles/README.md

 ## Files
 Included are the following files: <br>
-* **50-zsa.rules**, a UDEV rules file for the ZSA keyboards I use.
-Goes in `/etc/udev/rules.d/50-zsa.rules` on Linux.
 * **bin**, bin folder for `~/bin`.
   - **passgen**, BASH script to generate passwords
   - **colors**, BASH script list colors in console.
 Useful for vimrc configs and the like.